nebari-dev/nebari/docs/source/user_guide/idle_culler.md

 # Culling idle notebook servers

-Qhub uses a mix of the `idle culler <https://github.com/jupyterhub/jupyterhub-idle-culler>`\_ extension and internal Jupyterlab server cofiguration to periodically check for idle notebook servers and shut them down.
+Qhub uses a mix of the `idle culler <https://github.com/jupyterhub/jupyterhub-idle-culler>`\_ extension and internal Jupyterlab server configuration to periodically check for idle notebook servers and shut them down.

 JupyterHub pings the user's notebook server at certain time intervals.
 If no response is received from the server during this checks and the timeout expires, the server is